Sooperfish/Sooper-s-Shaders/README.md

 IMPROVEMENTS:
-(these are the improvements compared to Paolo's Lagless Shaders) Waving water
+(these are the improvements compared to Paolo's Lagless Shaders)

+-Waving water

-Waving plants and such
+-Waving plants and such

-A little higher shadow resolution
+-A little higher shadow resolution

-A bit laggier (no this is not actually an improvement)
+-A bit laggier (no this is not actually an improvement)

 TO DO:

-DoF
+-DoF

+.

+.

+( ͡° ͜ʖ ͡°)